 Non-compliant insurance policies

-Please note if your policy appears on the University's list of non-compliant insurance policies, it will not be accepted and you will be charged for the Studentsafe-University policy.
+Please note if your policy appears on the University's list of non-compliant insurance policies, it will not be accepted and you must pay for the Studentsafe-University policy.

 Alternative policy assessment

 If you wish to use an insurance provider that is not on either list, your insurance policy must be assessed by the University's independent brokers to ensure the policy meets the required Code of Practice policy standard.
-If your alternative insurance is deemed to meet the requirements, a waiver will be issued.
+If your alternative insurance is deemed to meet the requirements, you may apply for a waiver.

-You must apply for alternative policy assessment at least two weeks prior to semester start date.
-If you submit your application later than two weeks prior to semester start date, you will be liable to pay for Studentsafe-University cover for your first semester.
+You must apply for an alternative policy assessment at least two weeks prior to the semester start date.
+If you submit your application later than this, you will be liable to pay for Studentsafe-University cover for your first semester.
 You may apply for a waiver for the following semester.

-For alternative policy assessment, please supply the following to the Insurance Administrator:
+For alternative policy assessment, please provide the following to the Insurance Administrator: